 What is a non-native currency transfer?

-When you are sending money to a country in foreign currency/ non-native currency.
+- When sending money to a country in a foreign currency / non-native currency.

-For example: Sending USD to Singapore only; sending USD to China only; sending USD to the United Kingdom only;
+- For example: Sending USD to Singapore, USD to China, USD to the United Kingdom.

 These transfers may incur an additional fee (imposed and determined by the receiving bank) on top of our regular non-native transaction fee.
 These charges will be directly deducted from the amount transferred.